There are different types and causes of hair loss (alopecia). Hereditary hair loss runs in families and is common and normal.

 Medicines for hereditary hair loss

-Finasteride and minoxidil are the main medicines to treat hair loss.
+Finasteride and minoxidil are the main medicines currently available to treat hair loss.
 However, they are not subsidised in New Zealand, so you need to pay for them yourselves.

 Medicines that are used to treat hair loss provide different results for different people.
 It's also not possible to predict who may or may not benefit from treatment.

-This is a prescription only treatment for hereditary hair loss in men.
+This is a prescription-only treatment for hereditary hair loss in men.
 It is available as a tablet.
 It works by blocking the conversion of testosterone to dihydrotestosterone.
-The hair follicles are then not affected by this hormone and will not shrink.
+The hair follicles then are not affected by this hormone and will not shrink.
 Treatment needs to be continued for at least 6 months once started.
-If successful, you need to carry on treatment to maintain the effect.
+If successful, the treatment is continued to maintain the effect.

 Talk to your doctor to find out whether finasteride is suitable for you.
 Women should not take finasteride as a treatment for hair loss.